666xyzw/mock_environment/Readme.md

 ## Ansible Scripts <a name="ansible_scripts"></a>

-To run the ansbile scripts, you have to install Ansible on the **workstation** machine.
-If you have not done it, see the previous topic.
+To run the ansbile scripts, you will need Ansible on the **workstation** machine.
+The *setup.sh* script will install and configure it automatically.

 There are two type of scripts:
 1. start-*